KazimirAlvis/360-Global-Blocks/README.md

 ## Changelog

+### 1.3.27

+-   Added a manifest-driven asset loader so frontend CSS/JS for each block only loads when that block renders, trimming unused styles on pages without 360 content.
+-   Ensured the Latest Articles bundle always loads on blog/archive templates and preloaded hero styles whenever those blocks sit above the fold to prevent flashes of unstyled content.
+-   Exposed filters so theme developers can extend the forced-asset list without patching the plugin directly.

 ### 1.3.26

 -   Hardened the Video Two Column block layout with inline flex fallbacks so the video URL input no longer overlaps the new title field when cached admin CSS lingers.